iann0036/tf-cfn-provider/docs/providers/opc/ComputeIpNetwork.md

 # Terraform::OPC::ComputeIpNetwork

-The ``opc_compute_ip_network`` resource creates and manages an IP Network in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The ``Terraform::OPC::ComputeIpNetwork`` resource creates and manages an IP Network in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the IP Network.
+Changing this name forces a new resource to be created.

+`IpAddressPrefix` - (Required) The IPv4 address prefix, in CIDR format.

+`Description` - (Optional) The description of the IP Network.

+`IpNetworkExchange` - (Optional) Specify the IP Network exchange to which the IP Network belongs to.

+`PublicNaptEnabled` - (Optional) If true, enable public internet access using NAPT for VNICs without any public IP Reservation.
+Defaults to `false`.

 ## Return Values